 - fails to respond to an objection from a paying parent.

-- provides written notice that they no longer qualify as a Child Attending School.
+- provides written notice they no longer qualify as a Child Attending School.

-- The child should notify us and the paying parent(s) right away.
+- The child should immediately notify us and the paying parent(s).

 - A paying parent can file a written objection.
-The child will have 30 days to prove he or she qualifies as a Child Attending School.
-If the child does not respond or does not qualify, we will suspend the child’s support.
+The child will have 30 days to prove they qualify as a Child Attending School.
+If the child does not respond, or does not qualify, we will suspend the child’s support.

-- You must complete the steps to qualify as a Child Attending School as described above.
+- You must complete the steps described above to qualify as a Child Attending School.